A healthy weekly vegan meal plan with a shopping list that will help you eat healthier and will simplify your weeknights.

 Wash the green beans and snap off the stems, and slice the bell pepper and store in an airtight container in the refrigerator

-Shred the carrots for the BBQ and store in an airtight container.
+Shred the carrots for the BBQ and store in water (to avoid browning)in an airtight container.

 Slice, dice, and chop the vegetables for the creole fried rice and the Asian rice bowl and store in an airtight container in the refrigerator.